katiehermalik/GA-Loops-Conditionals/README.md

 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

-Find the sum of all the multiples of 3 or 5 below 1000.
+Find the **sum** of all the multiples of 3 or 5 below 1000.

 :clap: You just solved [Project Euler](https://projecteuler.net/problem=1) problem 1! :clap:

+>Tip: Get used to thinking about how to solve problems _now_.
+Will help immensely with coding challenges, and get your coding brain muscles nice and flexed for the class.
+Make a habit of going to Project Euler and taking a crack at the problems

 <hr>
 &#x1F534; The commit message should read: <br>